hubmapconsortium/user-templates-api/README.md

 ## Contributors
 This project is part of the HuBMAP consortium.
-The main contributors to the workspaces are the [ittsburgh Supercomputing Cente](https://www.psc.edu/) and the [HIDIVE Lab](https://hidivelab.org) at [Harvard Medical School](https://hms.harvard.edu).
+The main contributors to the workspaces are the [Pittsburgh Supercomputing Center](https://www.psc.edu/) and the [HIDIVE Lab](https://hidivelab.org) at [Harvard Medical School](https://hms.harvard.edu).